 2. Burp Suite

-Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while traveling through the paths of a web application’s cyclomatic complexity.
+Unlike other scanners, Arachni takes into account the dynamic nature of the web and mobile applications like GBWhatsApp and can detect changes caused while traveling through the paths of a web application’s cyclomatic complexity.

 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.
 Arachni yields great performance due to its asynchronous HTTP model.